 Facial skin cancer is divided into three different types:

 - Basal cell carcinomas affect the face, ears and scalp, and are characterized by a pearly, waxy bump; a flat, flesh-colored lesion; or a brown scar-like lesion.
+About 90 percent of all skin cancer diagnoses fall under this category.

 - Squamous cell carcinomas are most typically found on the face, lips and ears.
 Signs include a firm, reddish nodule and a flat lesion with a scaly or crusted surface.

-- Melanomas can occur anywhere, but are commonly found on the head or neck.
+- Melanomas can occur anywhere but are commonly found on the head or neck.
 Symptoms of facial melanoma include a mole that changes size or color, or bleeds; a brownish spot with dark speckles; a lesion with an irregular border and parts that appear red, blue, blue-black or white; and dark lesions on the mucous membranes lining the nose and mouth.

 There are a few other facial skin cancers that are more rare.
 Look for red or purple patches on the skin or mucous membranes; firm, shiny nodules in the hair follicles or just beneath the skin; or hard, painless nodules on the eyelids or other parts of the face.